nubenetes/awesome-kubernetes/docs/git.md

 * [freecodecamp.org: What is Git?
 A Beginner's Guide to Git Version Control](https://www.freecodecamp.org/news/what-is-git-learn-git-version-control)
 * [dev.to: ELI5: Git Rebase vs. Merge 🌟](https://dev.to/karaluton/explain-like-i-m-five-git-rebase-vs-merging-1k69)
 * [c-sharpcorner.com: 0 Git Commands You Should Know](https://www.c-sharpcorner.com/article/20-git-commands-you-should-know/)
-* [opensource.com: 3 reasons I use the Git cherry-pick command](https://opensource.com/article/21/3/git-cherry-pick) Cherry-picking solves a lot of problems in Git repositories.
-Here are three ways to fix your mistakes with git cherry-pick.
 * [opensource.com: Find what changed in a Git commit](https://opensource.com/article/21/4/git-whatchanged) Git offers several ways you can quickly see which files changed in a commit.
 * [freecodecamp.org: How to Use Git and Git Workflows – a Practical Guide](https://www.freecodecamp.org/news/practical-git-and-git-workflows/)
 * [opensource.com: A practical guide to using the git stash command](https://opensource.com/article/21/4/git-stash) Learn how to use the git stash command and when you should use it.